nurjavier8789/nurjavier8789/README.md

 - 🌱 I’m currently learning Coding
 - 🏠 I live in Palang, Tuban, East Java, Indonesia
 - 🏫 I study at SMK Telkom Malang
+- wait what? you need more information? just add me on discord! (nurjavier8789#9335)

 See more about me on my website! https://nurjavier.framer.website/about